Who was Prophet Muhammad (peace be upon him)?

 When did he die, and how many years did he live?

 The Prophet ﷺ lived for 63 years, 40 years before Prophethood and then 23 years as a Prophet and Messenger.
 Of these 23 years, he lived 13 in Makkah and 10 in Madinah, where he died.
+He died in 632 CE.

-May peace and blessings be upon the Prophet of Islām and all his followers.
+May peace and blessings be upon the Prophet of Islām, his family, his Companions and all those who follow his guidance.

 Written by the one in need of Allāh:

-Abul Abbaas Naveed Ayaaz
+Abul Abbaas Naveed Ayaaz,

 Nelson, Lancashire, UK